What are the definitions of "fermented malt beverage," "person" and "permittee?"

 Do I need a license or permit to handle fermented malt beverage?

 Yes.
 You must have a license or permit to handle fermented malt beverage.

-If you want to obtain a beverage permit or license from DOR, you must also contact your municipal clerk to see if there are any licenses you need from the municipality.
+If you want to obtain a beverage permit from DOR, you must also contact your municipal clerk to see if there are any licenses you need from the municipality.

 What types of licenses and permits do I need?

 To sell alcohol beverages at retail, a Wisconsin municipality (town, village and city) subject to state law, would normally issue you a retail license.
 [Secs.
 125.25, 125.26, and 125.51, Wis.
 Stats.]